-For each CP within the Project Section, the responsible PRS will evaluate the 90% design submittal to identify the portions of the CP that will involve work in paleontologically sensitive geologic units (either on the surface or in the subsurface), in consideration of the final Paleontological Resources Technical Report prepared for the Project Section.
-Evaluation will consider the location, areal extent, anticipated depth of disturbance, the construction techniques that are planned/proposed, and the geology of the CP and vicinity.
+For each CP within the Project Section, the responsible PRS will evaluate the 90% design submittal to identify the portions of the CP that will involve work in paleontologically sensitive geologic units (either at the surface or in the subsurface), based on findings of the final Paleontological Resources Technical Report (TR) prepared for the Project Section.
+Evaluation will consider the location, areal extent, and anticipated depth of ground disturbance, the construction techniques that are planned/proposed, and the geology (i.e., location of geologic units with high paleontological resources) of the CP and vicinity.
 The evaluation and resulting recommendations will be consistent with guidance in the Society of Vertebrate Paleontology (SVP) Standard Procedures for the Assessment and Mitigation of Adverse Impacts to Paleontological Resources (SVP Impact Mitigation Guidelines Revision Committee 2010), the SVP Conditions of Receivership for Paleontologic Salvage Collections (SVP Conformable Impact Mitigation Guidelines Committee 1996), and relevant guidance from Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2014).

-The purpose of the Final Design Review and Triggers Evaluation will be to develop specific language detailing the paleontological monitoring and other requirements applicable to each CP within the Project Section.
-Paleontological protection requirements identified through the Final Design Review and Triggers evaluation will be recorded in a concise technical memorandum ("Final Design Review Requirements for Paleontological Resources Protection") and will then be incorporated in full detail into the PRMMP for each CP.
-Portions of the CP requiring paleontological monitoring will also be clearly delineated in the project construction documents for each CP.
+The purpose of the Final Design Review and Triggers Evaluation will be to develop specific language detailing the location and duration of paleontological monitoring and other requirements for paleontological resources applicable to each CP within the Project Section.
+Paleontological protection requirements identified through the Final Design Review and Triggers Evaluation will be recorded in a concise technical memorandum ("Final Design Review Requirements for Paleontological Resources Protection") which will then be incorporated in full detail into the PRMMP for each CP.
+Those portions of the CP requiring paleontological monitoring will also be clearly delineated in the project construction documents for each CP.